The NEORV32 Processor is a customizable microcontroller-like SoC based on the NEORV32 RISC-V-compliant CPU.

 - FreeRTOS port available

-- Full-blown data sheet
+- Full-blown data sheet based on asciidoc

 - Completely described in behavioral, platform-independent VHDL - no primitives, macros, attributes, etc.